This post may contain affiliate links, please see the privacy policy for details.

 How to Make a Crockpot Christmas Breakfast

-Grease the slow cooker then add a third of the hash brown mixture, followed by half the ham, vegetables and cheese.
+Layer the ingredients in a crockpot: Grease the slow cooker then add a third of the hash brown mixture, followed by half the chopped ham, vegetables and cheese.
 Repeat the layers.
-Pour the eggs mixture on top to finish off the brunch recipe assembly.
+Pour the eggs mixture on top to finish off.

 I love how quick and easy it is to make this crockpot Christmas breakfast or brunch recipe, and am definitely including it on my holiday menu this Christmas.
 If you are looking for another time saver, consider using a slow cooker liner for easy cleanup.